ojeffersonfelipe/ojeffersonfelipe/README.md

 - 👋 Hi, I’m @ojeffersonfelipe
 - 👀 I’m interested in to learn Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on small projectcs to form my curriculum
+- 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me ...

 <!---
 ojeffersonfelipe/ojeffersonfelipe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.